jamesmunns/yogslaw/README.md

 ## What are my goals?

+In my open source projects, I aim to:

 * Share my projects with people to see, learn from, be able to debug.
 * Make clear what other people's expectations should be (regarding support, change requests, security updates, maintenance) for code I write: namely none, unless otherwise agreed.
 * Allow generally unrestricted use for non-commercial users